realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 # Deploying a Django App to AWS Elastic Beanstalk

-The following is a soup to nuts walkthrough of how to setup and deploy a Django application to [Amazon Web Services](http://aws.amazon.com) (AWS) all while remaining sane.
+The following is a soup to nuts walkthrough of how to set up and deploy a Django application to [Amazon Web Services](http://aws.amazon.com) (AWS) all while remaining sane.

 Tools/technologies used: